OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 |image-context-device-publisher-api|

-Login the virtual machine and check the deployment status.
+Log in the virtual machine and check the deployment status.

 2. Run 2nd IoT device instance ``HelloWorld_Subscriber``, provide relevant context parameters.
 For example:

 |image-context-device-subscriber-api|

-Login the virtual machine and check the deployment status.
+Log in the virtual machine and check the deployment status.

 B. Prepare AWS
 ~~~~~~~~~~~~~~